-Citation: Section 301-b(d)(2) Effective Date: April 1, 2001
+Citation: Section 301-b(d)(2)

 Description: A partial exemption from tax applies to non-highway diesel motor fuel and residual petroleum product sold by a registered distributor of the product to a consumer exclusively for non-residential heating purposes.
 The rate of the partial exemption was calculated as the then-current PBT supplemental tax rate (imposed under Section 301-j) plus 20 percent of the then current PBT base rate (imposed under Section 301-a) for the applicable fuel above.
-Effective September 1, 2002, this partial exemption is calculated as the then-current supplemental tax rate plus 46 percent of the then-current PBT base rate.
+Effective September 1, 2002, this partial exemption is calculated as the then-current PBT base rate.